 Floors including sub-floors

 Repair category 1

-Notes No significant defects evident.
+Notes Uneven flooring at first floor level.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal joinery and kitchen fittings

-Repair category 2
+Repair category 1

-Notes Wear and tear evident to internal joinery finishes.
+Notes Typical wear and tear evident.